MathildeJ/Fantasy_Bakes/README.md

 ```
 ![landing page](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s7.png)

 As you can see above, we now have our own personalised landing page to greet our customers.
+You can see the changes [here](https://github.com/MathildeJ/Cake_shop_example/commit/5610cedd114a2e41d1db48426298043cc181df42).

 #### Session behaviour

 We have already managed to integrate Surfly in a way that suits our needs but there are other use cases that we still haven't covered.
 In particular, when a client places an order while they are in a session, we do not want the agent to be able to see their payment details or to click the 'Order' button for them (if they are in control of the session).
 This can be easily achieved by using some of the built-in options provided with Surfly.